tanjo3/tww_apworld/README.md

 Waker thread (under `future-game-design`) in the Archipelago server.

 ## Known issues
-* When randomizing entrances, some regions may not be reachable.
-While this is acceptable for certain accessibility settings, the randomizer will fail to generate these seeds.
-A temporary workaround could be to change the accessibility option to `locations`.
+* When there are more progression items than progression locations, the randomizer will fail with a `FillError`.
+In this case, you should put more locations into logic to ensure there are enough progression locations to place progression items.
 * When randomizing with different key shuffle options, generation may fail.
 Try again several times, and if it still fails, try a different key shuffle option.